Skip to main content

 Callee dispatch rule

 This creates a dispatch rule that puts callers into rooms based on the called number.
-The name of the created room is the called phone number plus an optional prefix (if roomPrefix is set).
+The name of the room is the called phone number plus an optional prefix (if roomPrefix is set).
 You can optionally add a random suffix for each caller by setting randomize to true, making a separate room per caller.

 {